-Since the ingredients are raw rather than cooked, it's important to use the ripest, most flavorful tomatoes and freshest, tastiest vegetables you can find.
+Since this soup is raw, it's important to use the ripest, most flavorful tomatoes and freshest, tastiest vegetables you can find.

 Buy from local farmers through a farm stand, food co-op, farmers' market or CSA, or grow your own if you can!